AMB0000/Simon-s-Game/README.md

 ---

 ### **`clock_divider.v`**
-- The "heartbeat" of the game.
+- This part is the "heartbeat" of the game.
-- Divides the 50MHz FPGA clock down to 100Hz (one pulse every 10ms) for human-scale delays.
+- It divides the 50MHz FPGA clock down to 100Hz which means one pulse every 10ms in order to make it visible for human eye.

 ---

 ### **`button_debouncer.v`**
-- The "input filter."
+- This is actually our "input filter."
-- Cleans noisy button signals and outputs a single clean pulse per button press.
+- It cleans noisy button signals and outputs a single clean pulse per button press.
-- Four instances are used in `simon_top` to handle all player inputs.
+- Four instances are used in 'simon_top' to handle all player inputs.

 ---

 ### **`pattern_memory.v`**
-- The "long-term memory" of the game.
+- As its name suggests, this is the "long-term memory" of the game.
-- A 64-entry, 2-bit wide RAM that stores the sequence of colors.
+- It's a 64-entry, 2-bit wide RAM that stores the sequence of colors.
 - FSM writes new random colors during `S_LEVEL_UP` and reads the sequence during `S_SHOW_LED_ON` and `S_CHECK_INPUT`.

 ---

 ### **`lfsr.v`**
 - The "randomizer."
-- An 8-bit Linear Feedback Shift Register (LFSR) that generates pseudo-random sequences.
+- This is an 8bit Linear Feedback Shift Register or simply LFSR that generates random sequences.
-- FSM uses the current 2-bit value during `S_LEVEL_UP` to select the next color.
+- FSM uses the current 2bit value during `S_LEVEL_UP` to select the next color.

 ---

 ### **`seven_seg.v`**
-- The "display driver."
+- Display
-- Converts a 4-bit score into signals to drive the 7-segment HEX0 display.
+- It converts a 4bit score into signals to drive the 7segment HEX0 display.

 ---

 ## Features

-- **Random Sequence Generation**: Uses an 8-bit Linear Feedback Shift Register (LFSR) to generate a new, pseudo-random color for each level.
+- **Random Sequence Generation**: Uses an 8 bit Linear Feedback Shift Register to generate a new random color for each level.
 - **Growing Difficulty**: The pattern sequence adds one new color every round.
-- **Score Tracking**: Displays the current level on a 7-segment HEX0 display.
+- **Score Tracking**: Shows the current level on a 7 segment HEX0 display.
 - **Full I/O Handling**:
-  - Input: Reads from physical switches (or buttons).
+  - Input: Reads from physical switches.
-  - Debouncing: Includes a robust `button_debouncer` module for noise-free input.
+  - Debouncing: Includes `button_debouncer` module for without noise input.
-  - Output: Drives 4 game LEDs, 2 status LEDs (Success/Fail), and the 7-segment display.
+  - Output: Drives 4 game LEDs, 2 status LEDs which are Success or Fail and the 7-segment display.
-- **Game States**: Managed by a full Finite State Machine (FSM) with states like `IDLE`, `SHOW_PATTERN`, `WAIT_INPUT`, `SUCCESS`, and `FAIL`.
+- **Game States**: Managed by a full Finite State Machine with states like `IDLE`, `SHOW_PATTERN`, `WAIT_INPUT`, `SUCCESS` and `FAIL`.

 ---